Prathima0808/Project-4/README.md

     These Recommender systems were built using Pandas operations and by fitting KNN, SVD & deep learning models which use NLP techniques and NN architecture to suggest movies for the users based on similar users and for queries specific to genre, user, movie, rating, popularity.

-    A recommender system is a subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.
-    Recommender systems are utilized in a variety of areas including movies, music, news, social tags, and products in general.
-Recommender systems typically produce a list of recommendations and there are few ways in which it can be done.
-Two of the most popular ways are – through collaborative filtering or through content-based filtering.

-    Most internet products we use today are powered by recommender systems.
-YouTube, Netflix, Amazon, Pinterest, and long list of other internet products all rely on recommender systems to filter millions of contents and make personalized recommendations to their users.
-Recommender systems are well-studied and proven to provide tremendous values to internet businesses and their consumers.

 # Technologies:

     *   Install the following libraries in your local using terminal/Gitbash.
 You'll use these libraries later in your code for